Angela Simmons Slays In Curve-Hugging Mini Dress & Black High Heels

-The new photos that Angela posted show her with fresh hair extensions and a gorgeous Fashion Nova mini dress.
-As is typically the case when Angela is showcasing new extensions, she noted that these are from the Dhair Boutique.
+The new snaps that Angela posted show her with fresh hair extensions and a gorgeous Fashion Nova mini dress.
+As is typically the case when she is showcasing new extensions, she noted that these are from the Dhair Boutique.

 One of Angela’s Thursday afternoon captions detailed that she is moving at her own pace.
 In the other post, which contained three photos showcasing the same ensemble, she teased that she loves herself whether “he” loves her or not.

-The dress that Angela chose to wear for these snaps was the perfect choice for her fearless personality.
-The black dress appeared to have a red floral print on it and it had ruffles along the hemline and neckline.
-The bodice had lace-up detailing and a low scoop neckline that allowed Angela to flaunt a bit of cleavage.
+The black dress that Angela chose to wear for these snaps was the perfect choice for her fearless personality.
+The outfit appeared to have a red floral print on it and it had ruffles along the hemline and neckline.
+The bodice had lace-up detailing and a low scoop neckline that allowed her to flaunt a bit of cleavage.

-Angela appeared to wear a pink eye shadow and dark eyeliner along with a muted pink color on her lips.
-Her long extensions were styled with a side part and the curls cascaded over her shoulders.
+Angela appeared to wear a pink eyeshadow and dark eyeliner, along with a muted pink color on her lips.
+Her long extensions were styled with a side part, and her curls cascaded over her shoulders.

-The photos were snapped outdoors on a patio, with Angela standing against a white brick wall for several of the shots.
+The images were snapped outdoors on a patio, with the reality star standing against a white brick wall for several of the shots.
 In another picture, she stood in front of an open sliding glass patio door with a chair behind her.

 “Sexxy lady hot dress,” teased one follower.